Hendejac/Protein-Conformations/index.md

 # Running the Random Forest Classifier

-Now we create a model using the training data and see how good of a job that model is at predict whether a given frame belongs to the apo or holo simulations.
+Now we create a model using the training data and see how good of a job that model is at predicting whether a given frame belongs to the apo or holo simulations.
 Again, a full example of this is given in the jupyter notebook, 'confML_apo_holo.ipynb'.
-The RF classifier is build in this example using 1000 trees in the forest.
+The RF classifier is buildt in this example using 1000 trees in the forest.
-It is not uncommon for the RF classifier to perfectly be able to predict whether a frame belongs to the apo or holo simulations.
+It is not uncommon for the RF classifier to be able to perfectly predict whether a frame belongs to the apo or holo simulations.
 We are only classifying between two states and there might be a conformational feature that splits the data very nicely.
 This is not always the case and the success rate of the RF classifier should be considered when using the feature importance to understand physical meaning in MD simulations.
 If the success rate is low then the supposedly high feature importances might not be very fruitfull to you understanding the difference between sets MD simulations.